scholarslab/digitalpedagogy-draft/praxis.md

 * Name of Creator: [http://rachelsagnerbuurma.org/](Rachel Sagner Buurma)
 * Attribution Information: Rachel Sagner Buurma is an associate professor in the [http://www.swarthmore.edu/english-literature](Department of English Literature) at [http://www.swarthmore.edu](Swarthmore College).

-* What is it?
 Victorian Literature and Victorian Inforamtics is a richly detailed syllabus exploring "canonical Victorian literature through the lens of Victorian Informatian theory and knowledge organization practices."
 Buurma blends close, middle-distance, and distant reading techniques with an emphasis on digital tools as a way of reading and re-reading/re-making literary texts.

 * Why is it useful?
 How does it exemplify digital pedagogy?
 With a variety of workshops, demonstrations, discussions, and readings,